Armenochori, Cyprus: Ottoman Period

 Armenochori/Esenköy was turned into a Turkish Cypriot village during the Ottoman period.
 Although some Greek Cypriot and Armenian families lived there between 1891 and 1931, almost all of them left the village by the 1940s.
 Over the course of the British period, the population of the village doubled, rising from 89 persons in 1891 to 162 in 1960.

 Modern

-As a result of the Armenian Genocide under Ottoman Empire in early 1900s, Armenians from Adana, Taşucu, and other coastal cities of Anatolia managed to escape to Cyprus and find refuge in their historic village.
 Today the village is the choice of residence of wealthy businessmen from Cyprus, Russia, Armenia and other countries.
 It has a population of 187 people.